Products of Animal Origin

 - Vietnam

-In the TOM risk category summary tables, the phrase ‘all permitted countries’ means all countries from this list that have been approved to export a particular animal or product to Great Britain.
+In the BTOM risk category summary tables, the phrase ‘all permitted countries’ means all countries from this list that have been approved to export a particular animal or product to Great Britain.

 Other countries that have market access but have not been subject to a TOM risk assessment will continue to follow existing import processes.